 Were these false summaries of McQueary's testimony in the grand jury presentment accidental, or were they part and parcel of a prosecutorial document designed to get convictions and to sway public opinion?
 The very inflammatory use of "anal intercourse," when McQueary has made it a point to deny that he ever used the word "anal," convinces us the insertion of inflammatory false statements into the grand jury presentment was intentional.
 Now, I ask you: "Who doubts that it was the grand jury presentment's erroneous assertion the Mike McQueary "saw a naked boy...being subjected to anal intercourse by a naked Sandusky" that not only sparked the outrage of countless Americans against Sandusky, but also against Penn State University and Joe Paterno, due to their supposed failure to act appropriately after McQueary told them about them rape?

-Here are a few examples of articles that took the Presentment as unassailable fact and used it to inflame the public against PSU and Paterno: In its 4 December 2011 editorial, the board of the Philadelphia Inquirer wrote
+Here are a few examples of articles that took the Presentment as unassailable fact and used it to inflame the public against PSU and Paterno: In its 4 December 2011 editorial, the board of the Philadelphia Inquirer wrote:

 "Instead of alerting authorities, university officials and staff participated in what has all the markings of a cover-up.
 Their dismissal of the reported rape of a boy in a locker-room shower as mere 'horsing around' was an outrageous example of a mind-set that the university must now eradicate..."